Connecting Perl on UNIX or Linux to Microsoft SQL Server

 }

-Alternative Perl SQL Server Solution
+Alternative Perl SQL Server solution

 The ODBC-ODBC Bridge is available on more platforms than our SQL Server ODBC driver.